 Delft: home to the famous Delftware

-The sun hit the tall tower of the Nieuwe Kerk, while in the square underneath there were artisans crafting wooden clogs and street vendors selling colorful tulips.
+The sun hit the tall tower of the Nieuwe Kerk, while in the square underneath artisans were crafting wooden clogs and street vendors were selling colorful tulips.

 Gouda: cheese, farmers and traditions

 Gouda is great add to this list of day trips from Amsterdam by train.
 The Amsterdam to Gouda train trip will take just about one hour.
 Start your day trip at the Amsterdam Central Station.

 As many of you pointed out on my Instagram page, not many people know that Gouda isn’t just a cheese, but also a beautiful city!
 The famous cheese wasn’t named after the city because it was produced here, but only because historically it has always been traded here.